Suyash1602/research-agent-rag/README.md

 This project is a small research prototype.
 Add a `LICENSE` file if you plan to publish under an open-source license.

 ---

-If you want, I can also:

-- extract the notebook into small runnable scripts,
-- add a simple CLI for building the vector index and querying it,
-- or create a minimal `requirements.txt` lock file.
-Tell me which you'd prefer.